skyla2692/DataStructue/README.md

   - Collision resolution methtod - How to solve a collisio if occured.
 - HT_LinearProbing.py and HT_FindSum is included in this part.
   - HT_LinearProbing.py : Defining a class of Hash Table that works in open addressing way.
 Also known as linear probing, they both work in same way, filling the underneath of slot that is already filled.
   - HT_FindSum.py : find a total number of pairs that sums up to k from a given list n.
-Used a class defined in HT_linear_probing.py, witht a few change applied.
+Used a class defined in HT_linear_probing.py, with a few change applied.

 ## 05. Heap
+- Heap works in a way of tree structure.
+It needs to satisfy couple conditions to be a heap structure.
+  - All of parent node contains a key value that is not smaller than it's child node.
+  - The formation of tree needs to be in complete binary tree.
+- LAB
+  - StreamOfMedian.py : Make a list of given integers and calculate a median of given variable k.
+Medians are stored as a list, and none of sorting algoritms, quick select, MOM structures can be used.
+Used two heaps to solve the problem.
+It adds all the medians stored in a list and returns the summation of it.

 ## 06. Tree